Milken Institute School of Public Health

-The Milken Institute School of Public Health (known as School of Public Health, Milken School, or SPH) is the school of public health of George Washington University in Washington, D.C.
+The Milken Institute School of Public Health (also known as Milken Institute SPH, or GWSPH) is the school of public health of George Washington University in Washington, D.C.
 U.S. News & World Report University Rankings ranks the Milken SPH as the 11th best public health graduate program in the United States.

-With 1,000 graduate students and 180 undergraduate students from nearly every U.S. state and more than 35 nations pursue undergraduate, graduate, and doctoral-level degrees in public health, its student body is one of the most ethnically diverse among the nation's private schools of public health.
+With over 2,000 graduate students and 600 undergraduate students from nearly every U.S. state and more than 35 nations pursue undergraduate, graduate, and doctoral-level degrees in public health, its student body is one of the most ethnically diverse among the nation's private schools of public health.

 History

 The George Washington School of Public Health and Health Services was established in July 1997, with Dr. Richard K. Riegelman as the founding dean, bringing together three longstanding university programs in the schools of medicine, business, and education that have since expanded substantially.

 On March 11, 2014, the Milken Institute, Sumner Redstone Charitable Foundation, and the Milken Family Foundation donated a combined total of $80 million in three gifts to the renamed Milken Institute School of Public Health (Milken Institute SPH).
 The gifts also established the Sumner M. Redstone Global Center for Prevention and Wellness.